 netsh winsock reset netsh int ip reset ipconfig /flushdns

-Netsh is a command-line utility to manage network connection.
+Netsh is a command-line utility to manage network connections.
 While Winsock or Windows Socket decides how any program handles input/output requests for Internet applications.
 Hence reset may help.

 Both of these commands will refresh WiFi status, in a way, and help you troubleshoot WiFi problems.